Visit Spokane’s Leadership Transition —

 My hope is Visit Spokane continues its successful run of maintaining an independent, arms’ length relationship with Spokane’s traditionalists.
 Within the realm of 21st-centruy city building, it is those who navigate un-mapped waters that succeed.
 When there is no model to follow, when there is no other city to point to, when you’re not sure what to do next because no one else has ever done it, that’s when you know you’re into something special.
 And that is exactly what will set Spokane apart from everyone else.

 My hope is Visit Spokane hires someone that makes everyone else point at us, someone who creates a new model, someone unafraid to explore uncharted waters.
-Spokane doesn’t need a map to follow, we need those who create maps to start placing Spokane on them.
+Spokane doesn’t need a map to follow, we need those who create maps.